mwatson/thumbsPlayer/README.md

 **Popout**: Allows you to add a clickable button that makes a popout player spawn it its own window.
 It preserves the state of the player as well.
-Setup is in the comments of the uncompressed version.
+Setup is in the comments.
 This an optional argument that defines popup settings.

 **Scrollover**: Animates a string of text from side to side if the string can't fit inside the player.
 Animation is similar to most compact audio players when displaying a lengthy song title or something like that.
-Minified version is included.
-Setup is in the comments of the uncompressed version.
+Setup is in the comments.

 Examples
 --------